The Fight Over the Mueller Report Will Reveal Just How Political the Courts Have Become

 But here’s the thing: The Administrator’s name was Anne Gorsuch Burford.
 Yes, that Gorsuch.
 She was Justice Neil Gorsuch’s mom.

 If the Barr contempt citation reaches the Supreme Court, will Justice Gorsuch recuse?
 Justices do not need to explain, and do not explain recusal decisions.
 Notably, Justice William Rehnquist, who worked in the Nixon Administration before going on the Court, recused himself from U.S. v.
 Nixon, and that unanimous decision was an eight-justice court.
 As for Gorsuch, would he leave the court evenly split ideologically and thus more firmly in the hands of a conservative Chief Justice who nonetheless possesses a penchant for making the Court appear apolitical?
-As I am wont to ask, does a bear poop in an outhouse?
+While it’s a lot easier to recuse when the vote is 8-0 than when it’s 4-4, the ethical principles should be the same.

 The second question is: How long will this take?
 It depends.